codeplaysoftware/portBLAS/doc/Gemm.md

 - `gemm_no_local_full_vec.hpp` - Doesn't use local memory.
 Supports full vectorization.

 - `gemm_interleaved.hpp` - An alternative approach to batched `GEMM` calculations where the inputs are interleaved in contiguous memory.
 Uses no local memory and corresponds to HWN data layout (NWH in column major, which is what `SYCL-BLAS` uses).

 ## Relevant CMake Variables

 There are several CMake variables which are specific to `GEMM` :

 - `NAIVE_GEMM` (Default: `OFF`) - Forces the use of the naive, reference `GEMM` implementation.
 - `GEMM_VECTORIZATION_SUPPORT` (Default: `OFF`) - Enables vectorization within the `GEMM` kernels.
 If `OFF` it is equivalent to passing `1` for the vector size to the `Gemm` launcher.
 - `GEMM_TALL_SKINNY_SUPPORT` (Default: `ON`) - Enables optimizations for tall, skinny matrices.
 Not used on all targets.
-- `BLAS_MODEL_OPTIMIZATION` - Passing a machine learning model name here (`VGG_16` or `RESNET_50`) enables optimizations for the `Gemm` sizes used in these models.
+- `BLAS_MODEL_OPTIMIZATION` - Passing a machine learning model name here (`VGG_16` or `RESNET_50`) enables optimizations for the `GEMM` sizes used in these models.
 Only applies to the `ARM_GPU` target.

 ## Kernel Structure

 Kernels are created as partial template specializations of the `Gemm` class to optimize for more specific cases or use different features (such as using local memory).
 The `Gemm` class has a number of template parameters, some of which are typically used for partial specialization.
 The class definition (along with the naive, reference implementation) is located in `gemm_ref.hpp`.

-There are some small member functions which do things such as determine the number of work groups required to execute each `Gemm`.
-However, the actual work of each kernel is done in `Gemm::eval()`, though the approach each kernel takes within this function is slightly different.
+There are some small member functions which do things such as determine the number of work groups required to execute each `GEMM`.
+However, the actual work of each kernel is done in `Gemm::eval()`.

 The general goals for programming a `GEMM` kernel can be summarized as follows:

 - Balance register pressure with loop unrolling to achieve an optimal balance of performance.
 - Using SFINAE and templates where applicable to minimize branching and keep as many things const and compile-time as possible for increased performance.

-Outside of the naive, reference `Gemm` all the kernels are tile based, where each instance of the kernel calculates a small portion of the overall matrix.
+Outside of the naive, reference `GEMM` all the kernels are tile based, where each instance of the kernel calculates a small portion of the overall matrix.
 Much of the work in the `::eval()` functions tends to be precalculating indices, offsets and other values for use in the actual computation.
 Because they are tile based one of the main considerations is whether the current tile is internal or external.
 If it's internal that means that boundary checks can be avoided which is a significant time save and performance increase.

-The core of the `Gemm` computation is as follows:
+The core of the `GEMM` computation is as follows:

-- Loop over the K dimension.
+1. Loop over the K dimension.

-  - Load a block of A and B matrices.
+    1. Load a block of A and B matrices.
-  - Multiply together and store in some intermediate memory (local or not).
+    2. Multiply together and store in some intermediate memory (local or not).

-- Store the final results in the appropriate part of the output matrix.
+2. Store the final results in the appropriate part of the output matrix.

 ## Vectorized Loading/Storing

-Many of the `Gemm` kernels support vectorized loads/stores using functions located in `gemm_load_store.hpp` in `src/operations/blas3/` .
+Many of the `GEMM` kernels support vectorized loads/stores using functions located in `gemm_load_store.hpp` in `src/operations/blas3/` .
 These functions are pretty simple but there are some special considerations for how they are used, particularly around whether the matrices are transposed or not.
 If a matrix is transposed this changes the data layout such that elements are no longer contiguous in memory.

 You can see examples of how to handle these issues by looking at the `gemm_local.hpp` and `gemm_no_local_full_vec.hpp` kernels.

 ## Batched Gemm

-Batched `Gemm` is not officially part of the BLAS specification but is a common use case, particularly when you have a series of smaller matrices to multiply it makes more sense to perform them as a batched operation.
+Batched `GEMM` is not officially part of the BLAS specification but is a common use case, particularly when you have a series of smaller matrices to multiply it makes more sense to perform them as a batched operation.
 All `GEMM` kernels support batched operations but the interleaved `GEMM` can only be used for batched operations as it is designed specifically for it.

 Batched `GEMM` is called with a separate `_gemm_batched` function, however beyond the user facing functions all `GEMM` calls take the same path, with `batch_size` and `batch_type` parameters controlling if and how a batched operation takes place.

 # GEMM Dispatch

-As previously mentioned, `Gemm` has a lot of template parameters, and many of these are based on values passed at runtime by the user when they call `_gemm` .
+As previously mentioned, the `Gemm` class has a lot of template parameters, and many of these are based on values passed at runtime by the user when they call `_gemm` .
 So there is a series of calls to enable translating some of these runtime values to template parameters when calling subsequent parts of the `GEMM` dispatch.
 Typically this happens with `enum` or `bool` values and looks like:

 ```c++
 template <bool templateParam>